I-Beam (nightclub): Live music

 Randy Schiller, who built the new sound system for the club, was operating a recording studio.
 He had a long list of bands recording in his studio and decided to reopen on Monday nights, which started "Monday Night Live" with local bands.
-Live music performers at the I-Beam included Siouxie and the Banshees, the Pixies, Pearl Jam, U2, Duran Duran, Jesus and Mary Chain, Red Hot Chili Peppers, 10,000 Maniacs, Jane's Addiction, Arthur Lee, and Run-DMC.
+Live music performers at the I-Beam included Siouxsie and the Banshees, the Pixies, Pearl Jam, U2, Duran Duran, Jesus and Mary Chain, Red Hot Chili Peppers, 10,000 Maniacs, Jane's Addiction, Arthur Lee, Ruin, and Run-DMC.

 New Music Night was instituted on Monday nights starting on July 28, 1980 with The Lloyds and Ultrasheen, and later Tuesday nights emerging new rock music groups played.
 Following the 1989 Loma Prieta earthquake, The Fillmore Auditorium experienced a temporary closure and the I-Beam was able to book many bands that would otherwise have played the larger venue.
 Because of this the club was featuring live music up to four nights a week, usually Monday, Wednesday, Friday and Saturday, with the occasional Sunday afternoon 'matinée' performance (a legendary Butthole Surfers show, among others).
 On Monday, November 14, 1988, The Escape Club performed, marking the only time a band with the current number one record on the Billboard Hot 100 chart ('Wild, Wild West', week of Nov.
 12, 1988) played at the club.